ChuanMeng/RLT4Reranking/README.md

 **This repository empowers anyone to replicate all numerical results and recreate all visual plots as presented in the paper.**

-This repository is structured into five distinct parts:
+This repository is structured into four distinct parts:
 1. Prerequisites
 2. Data preparation
    * 2.1 Download raw data